blakeaw/blakeaw.github.io/aboutme.md

 As a kid growing up in rural East Texas, I was no stranger to wandering through the woods, often armed with a pocket knife, machete, and make-shift walking stick.
 I always enjoyed getting a little lost amongst the trees, forging new trails, and finding ways to cross the creeks.
 In the final year or year and a half while in Tennessee for my first postdoc at Vanderbilt, I rediscovered a love of hiking and made it a regular part of my weekends.
 After moving back to the Dallas area though, hiking went to the wayside for a while.
 However, I recently rediscovered (again) the joy and solace of a good hike.
 Along with tea, hiking also helps me recover and improve my well-being.

 I'm currenlty making an effort to visit various Texas State Parks and day hike their trails.
-I'm also participating in the 52 Hike Challenge, which I started back in June.
+I also recently (Feb.
+2024) completed the [52 Hike Challenge](https://www.52hikechallenge.com/), which I started back in June 2023.

 <img src="https://drive.google.com/thumbnail?id=137xXSFk8oDzBA-7WUeWRFqIFo56xJFQG&sz=w400" alt="Enchanted Rock Summit"/>